-It is recommended that City Council approve a budget of \$84,596 for the Portal Park Maintenance program.
-This represents an increase of \$45,273 (115.1%) from the FY 2019-20 Adopted Budget.
+On June 16, 2020, City Council approved a budget of \$84,490 for the Portal Park Maintenance program.
+This represents an increase of \$45,167 (114.9%) from the FY 2019-20 Adopted Budget.

 This increase is primarily due to increases in water and electrical charges, janitorial services, and adjustments to cost allocation methodology.
 Revenues from charges for services are decreasing due to a change in methodology for allocating facilities charges to other Departments.